darosh/glt/README.md

   - vue-mdl might be better choice?
   - cross-browser compatibility
   - future? perhaps [MDC](https://github.com/material-components/material-components-web/tree/master/framework-examples/vue)?
+- sometimes feels (in a good way) more like AngularJS than Angular 2

 #### ng4
 - switched from ng2/ts, and ng2/js before, js was purely documented